mrc-ide/wodin/README.md

 ### index.html

-An index page which will be available at the root url `/` and should provide a front page for all apps, including any description and explanation along with links to apps and data files.
+A root index page `index.html` should be provided which will be available at the root url `/` and should provide a front page for all apps, including any description and explanation along with links to apps and data files.

 See the `/src/app/server/config` folder for example configuration, used in development.